 While finding the right band name is a fun and collaborative effort, there are some mistakes you should avoid when choosing the best name.
 Some common “don’ts” when it comes to naming your band are:

-• Naming your band after a current girlfriend or boyfriend: Naming the band after a boyfriend or girlfriend is like getting their name tattooed on your arm.
+- Naming your band after a current significant other: Naming the band after a boyfriend or girlfriend is like getting their name tattooed on your arm.
 What if you break up the next day?
 Then you’re stuck with all the awkward feelings because every time you say your band’s name, you think of your ex.
 Yikes.

 Get Liability Insurance to Protect Your Good Name and Reputation